-Transcribers were encouraged to break the speech into the smallest possible utterance chunks by use of a notional 'one-yen-per-line' payment policy.
-In spite of this, many single 'utterances' included several tens of syllables, often being expressed as a single breath-group.
+Transcribers were encouraged to break the speech into the smallest possible utterance chunks by use of a notional yen-per-line payment policy.
+In spite of this, many single 'utterances' included several tens of syllables, being expressed as a single breathgroup.
 The text of the transcriptions from one speaker, if printed end-to-end as a solid block of text in book form would fill 35 volumes, and if printed one-line-per-utterance, would probably exceed 100 volumes.

-The majority of utterances in this corpus were single phrases; 'grunts', or phatic non-verbal speech sounds, made to reassure the listener of the speaker's affective states and discoursal intentions [23, 24].
-Laughs were very frequent, as were back-channel utterances and fillers, but approximately half the number of utterances transcribed were unique.
-These typically longer utterances can perhaps be well handled by current speech synthesis techniques, since the text carries the brunt of the communication, though the shorter 'grunts' require a new method of treatment for synthesis.
+The majority of speech utterances in this corpus were single phrases; 'grunts', or phatic sounds made to reassure the listener of the speaker's affective states and discoursal intentions (23; 24).
+Laughs were very frequent, as were back-channel utterances and fillers1, but approximately half the number of utterances transcribed were unique.
+These typically longer utterances can perhaps be well handled by current speech synthesis techniques, since the text carries the brunt of the communication, but the shorter 'grunts' require a new method of treatment.

-The word 'grunt' carries implications of pre-human or even animal behaviour, but I believe that it is the most appropriate term for the type of phatic communication that takes the place of mutual grooming in human society [25].
+The word 'grunt' carries implications of pre-human or even animal behaviour, but I believe that it is the most appropriate term for the type of phatic communication that takes the place of mutual grooming in human society (25).
 As well as the frequent "ummm", "ahhh", "yeah", "uh-uh", etc., I include the use of such phrases as "good morning!" and "did you sleep well?", "see the game last night?", etc., which are used when social rather than propositional interactions are normal.
-They float to the top of the multigram dictionary [26] by dint of their frequent occurrence, but most can be characterised by the exibility and variety of their prosody.
+They float to the top of the multigram dictionary (26) by dint of their frequent occurrence, but most can be characterised by the flexibility and variety of their prosody.
 None can be interpreted from the plain text alone.
 Perhaps these sounds are among the oldest forms of spoken language?
 In numerical terms, they account for more than half of the conversational corpus.